linux4sam/egt/docs/src/started.md

 Fetch the source:

-@code{.sh}
+@code{.unparsed}
 git clone --recursive https://github.com/linux4sam/egt.git
 @endcode

 @note Note the `--recursive` option.
 This option is necessary to initialize any git submodules in the project.
-If you forget to do this, autogen.sh will do it for you.
+If you forget to do this, autogen.txt will do it for you.

 @section started_building Building